1170623MarcoVerbruggen/LibraryManagementService_1170623_1201198/Docs/Design/FeatureDesign/IDGeneration/IDGeneration_TechnicalMemo.md

 ### Alternatives

-* Implement extensive comparison methods in domain model classes to identify instances by the totality of its definition
-  * Requires unique implementation for each current and potential (future) domain class and constant running of comparison algorithms
 * Implement standard UUID generation

 ### Pending Issues

 * How to resolve the problem with a more efficient solution
-* How to, as much as possible, ensure uniqueness of IDs with current methods